Johann Peter Eckermann

-Johann Peter Eckermann (21 September 1792 – 3 December 1854), German poet and author, is best known for his work Conversations with Goethe, the fruit of his association with Johann Wolfgang von Goethe during the last years of Goethe's life.
+Johann Peter Eckermann (21 September 1792 – 3 December 1854), German poet and writer, is best known for his work Conversations with Goethe, the fruit of his association with Johann Wolfgang von Goethe during the last years of Goethe's life.

 Biography

-Eckermann was born at Winsen (Luhe) in Harburg, Holy Roman Empire, of humble parentage, and was brought up in penury and privation.
+Eckermann was born at Winsen (Luhe) in Harburg, Holy Roman Empire.
+According to an unfinished draft for an autobiography, Eckermann's father had once owned a small business, but lost it, and took up work as a peddler; Eckermann helped him carry his goods, and remembered being very happy at this time.
+He did not learn to read or write until he was fourteen years old.

+In the same draft, Eckermann recalls experiencing an "irrepressible drive to copy" when, as a small child, he noticed a horse designed on a packet of tobacco; he drew the horse, and feeling that "my imitation was completely like the model [...]
+I enjoyed a happiness hitherto unknown to me."
+From then on, he writes, "the drive towards sensuous reproduction, once awakened, never left me."

-After serving as a volunteer in the War of Liberation (1813–1814), he obtained a secretarial appointment under the war department at Hanover.
-In 1817, although twenty-five years of age, he was enabled to attend the gymnasium of Hanover and afterwards the university of Göttingen, which, however, after one year's residence as a student of law, he left in 1822.
+After serving as a volunteer in the War of Liberation (1813–1814), Eckermann obtained a secretarial appointment under the war department at Hanover.
+In 1817, although twenty-five years of age, he was enabled to attend the Gymnasium of Hanover and afterwards the University of Göttingen, which, however, after one year's residence as a student of law, he left in 1822.

 His acquaintance with Goethe began in the following year when Eckermann sent to Goethe the manuscript of Beiträge zur Poesie (1823).
 Soon afterwards he went to Weimar, where he supported himself as a private tutor.
 For several years he also instructed the son of the grand duke.
 In 1830 he travelled in Italy with Goethe's son.
 In 1838 he was given the title of grand-ducal councillor and appointed librarian to the grand-duchess.

+The idea for the Conversations was suggested to Eckermann in 1828 by a letter given to Goethe for his birthday, where a woman who had dined with the deceased Friedrich Schiller had undertaken at the time to write down Schiller's words.